-The management structure continued to be realigned during 2022/23 to take account of both the Co-operative Vision, continual challenging financial targets of the Authority, the continuing joint working of health and social care services, the appointment of a new Executive Management Team for the Council and realignment of the Council's relationship to NHS Greater Manchester and ICP which was created on 1 July 2022 following the abolition of Oldham CCG.
+The management structure continued to be realigned during 2022/23 to take account of both the Co-operative Vision, continual challenging financial targets of the Authority, the continuing joint working of health and social care services, the appointment of a new Executive Management Team for the Council and realignment of the Council's relationship to the GMIC and Oldham Integrated Care Partnership which was created on 1 July 2022 following the abolition of Oldham CCG.
 This meant a shift in certain areas of management responsibility during the year.